ssea-lab/BugTriage/DFATPL/README.md

 ## Data description

-DFATPL_Eclipse contains two files "history&tp" and "input_data", which were used in the experiments for the Eclipse project.
+DFATPL_Eclipse contains two files "history&tp" and "input_data", which are used in the experiments for the Eclipse project.
 Similarly, the file directory DFATPL_Mozilla contains the files used in the experiments for the Mozilla project.

 ```
 1. history&tp -- the modified history and tossing path of bug reports.